vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 - [IPPool](https://docs.projectcalico.org/reference/resources/ippool)

   - Represents the pool(s) of IP addresses and their preferences from which endpoint IPs will be assigned to pods.
-You can set an IPPool's encapsulation protocol such as IP-in-IP, VXLAN, or Native.
-A cluster can have multiple IPPools, each with its own configuraiton.
+You can set the pool's encapsulation protocol such as IP-in-IP, VXLAN, or Native.
+A cluster can have multiple IPPools, each with its own configuration.

 - [NetworkPolicy](https://docs.projectcalico.org/reference/resources/networkpolicy)